 Harvard University, Johns Hopkins University, University of Southern California and Princeton University are just a few of the U.S. college campuses to be featured in movies.
 Other famous educational institutions that have been movie locations are Columbia University, Wellesley College and the University of California–Los Angeles.
 Other major cities, like Atlanta and Boston, and states, like North Carolina, also make for some great college campus filming locations.

 University of Oregon, Eugene, OR ("Animal House," 1978)

 One of the most well-known college movies of all time is "Animal House," starring John Belushi, Kevin Bacon and Karen Allen.
 It's set at the fictional Faber College but actually filmed at the University of Oregon.
-Fun fact: The school had previously denied a request from the production team for "The Graduate" to film on campus.
+Fun fact: the school had previously denied a request from the production team for "The Graduate" to film on campus.

 The exterior scenes of the Delta house in "Animal House" were of the Pi Kappa Alpha fraternity house, which no longer exists, and interior scenes were filmed in the neighboring Sigma Nu house.
 One of the movie's most famous scenes, the food fight led by Belushi's character John "Bluto" Blutarsky, was shot in one of the school’s dining halls, known as the "Fishbowl."